arjunguha/BigCodeBench-X/README.md

 ## Benchmarking a Model

+To follow these directions, you will need:

+- Docker or Podman to run containers.
+- A Python environment with `tqdm`, `datasets`, and `litellm` installed.
+- The `parallel` and `jq` tools, which will be available from your Linux package manager.

 1. **Generate Completions**: We have a very simple script to generate completions.
 All it  does is add "Solve this problem using *L*" to the prompt and then queries an LLM.
 For example, the following command generates